Meet the Staff

 Publishing & Editorial Assistant, F(r)iction

 LeeAnn is a Midwestern writer and editor.
-Her writing, under the pen name L. N. Holmes, has appeared in F(r)iction, Dually Noted, Vestal Review, STARK, GERM Magazine, Garbanzo Literary Journal, and several other publications.
+Her writing, under the pen name L. N. Holmes, has appeared in Newfound, Vestal Review, Obra, F(r)iction, Dually Noted, and several other publications.
 She’s received the Katherine B. Rondthaler Award for Poetry, the President’s Prize for Creative Writing, and a first place nonfiction award from the North Carolina College Media Association.
 Currently, she’s a half-fellowship student in Creighton University’s MFA program for creative writing, where she serves as a fiction editor for Blue River.
 She hopes to one day publish a novel (or a series of novels).
 Follow her on Twitter (@LNHolmeswriter).

 Random Fact: LeeAnn has been hypnotized, but no she’s not going to talk about it or let you swing your locket in front of her face.